U.S. sets up new Mideast naval task force amid strained Gulf ties

 Iran has long been accused of smuggling weapons to the Houthis, a charge it denies.

+The new naval task force would consist of between two and eight vessels and is part of the 34-nation Combined Maritime Forces, which Cooper also commands, that has three other task forces in nearby waters targeting smuggling and piracy.

-The United States provided Saudi Arabia and the UAE with additional military assistance this year following Houthi attacks on the Gulf countries.
-But diplomatic sources have said the Gulf states remain unconvinced that the United States is committed to the region.
+The United States has provided Saudi Arabia and the UAE this year with additional air defence support following the Houthi attacks.

+But diplomatic sources have said that the Gulf states remain convinced that the U.S. commitment to the region is weakening.

 The launch of the task force comes amid a two-month truce in the nearly seven-year Yemen war that has killed tens of thousands of people and displaced millions more.